 LinkedIn X-Ray search tool helps you create boolean queries to do an X-Ray search on LinkedIn.
 It gives you a list of LinkedIn profiles, which match your search criteria.

-Once you have a list of LinkedIn/Xing/Angel.co/GitHub profiles, whom you want to reach out, just use the Recruiterflow Chrome Extension to import these profiles to Recruiterflow in 1-click.
+Once you have a list of LinkedIn/Xing/Angel.co/GitHub profiles, to whom you want to reach out to, just use the Recruiterflow Chrome Extension to import these profiles to Recruiterflow in one 1-click.

 You can not only their personal details but professional details like Experience, Education, and Skills as well.